AlexanderRipar/toy-language/README.md

 # The Language

-This project currently goes under thewWorking name `eval`.
+This project currently goes under the Working name `eval`.

 The semantics and even syntax are by no means finalized yet.